MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 | 400,000     | 800,000          | 22,400         | 6.9%         | 400,000            |
 | 800,000     | and over         | 50,000         | 6.99%        | 800,000            |

-Withholding rates for taxpayers filing as *C*
+Withholding rates for taxpayers filing as *C*:

 | If Over     | But Not Over     | Tax Amount     | Tax Rate     | On Excess Over     |
 |-------------|------------------|----------------|--------------|--------------------|